CVS, Walgreens announce opioid settlements totaling $10B

 Neither CVS nor Walgreens is admitting wrongdoing.

-Representatives from Walmart did not immediately return calls Wednesday, but Paul Geller, a lawyer for governments in the lawsuits, said talks are continuing with the company.
+Paul Geller, a lawyer for governments in the lawsuits, said talks with Walmart continue.
+Walmart representatives would not comment Wednesday.

 “These agreements will be the first resolutions reached with pharmacy chains and will equip communities across the country with the much-needed tools to fight back against this epidemic and bring about tangible, positive change,” lawyers for local governments said in a statement.
 “In addition to payments totaling billions of dollars, these companies have committed to making significant improvements to their dispensing practices to help reduce addiction moving forward.”